compose-spec/compose-spec/spec.md

 ### expose

-`expose` define ports the Compose implementation MUST expose from container.
-Such port SHOULD not be published to the host machine - they'll only be accessible to linked services.
-Only the internal port can be specified.
+`expose` defines the ports that Compose implementations MUST expose from container.
+These ports MUST be accessible to linked services and SHOULD NOT be published to the host machine.
+Only the internal container ports can be specified.

 ```yml
 expose: